soufianem370/kubernetes/README.md

 velero schedule get
 velero schedule create "schedule-name" --schedule="30 */12 * * *" --include-namespaces default
 ```
-N.B: if you would set up an old version such as v1.0.0 on your kubernetes environment version 1.16.0, you will be obliged to make some changes on minio/deployments (apps/v1 beta1 ti apps/v1 - add replicas field to spec section of deployment - add selector fields to spec section)
+N.B: if you would set up an old version such as v1.0.0 on your kubernetes environment version 1.16.0, you will be obliged to make some changes on minio/deployments (apps/v1beta1 to apps/v1 - add replicas field to spec section of deployment - add selector fields to spec section)
  *** to set up Velero through helm repo
  Add VMware Tanzu repository to Helm repos:
 ```bash